fadhly-permata/flutter_moneytextfieldform/example/README.md

 ```

 ## Configurations
-For now, `MoneyTextFormField` only uses one property to configure the display of that object, the `settings` property that has a data type is an instance of `MoneyTextFormFieldSettings'.
+For now, `MoneyTextFormField` only uses one property to configure the display of that object, the `settings` property that has a data type is an instance of `MoneyTextFormFieldSettings`.
 Following are the properties owned by the `MoneyTextFormFieldSettings` instance:

 | Name                          | Data Type     | Description |
 | ----------------------------- | ------------- | ----------- |